mozasahan/Rainbow-Letters/README.md

 * Activate the module in your World using **Manage Modules** under the **Game Settings** tab.

 ### Method 2
 Extract the query.zip file to the public/modules directory.
-Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Dice Sonice - Rainbow Letters Dice Set` module.
+Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Dice So Nice - Rainbow Letters Dice Set` module.

 ### Patch Notes